ministryofjustice/hmpps-visit-allocation-api/README.md

 ```

 ### Syncing with NOMIS
-(TODO, change to 2-way when implemented)
+This service has a 2-way sync with NOMIS.

+##### NOMIS -> DPS
-This service has a 1-way sync with NOMIS.
-When visit order data on NOMIS changes for a prisoner, a request will
+When visit order data on NOMIS changes for a prisoner, a request will be made to this service, to sync the change so that
-be made to this service, to sync the change so that DPS can be aligned with NOMIS.
-See the NomisController.kt for more
+DPS can be aligned with NOMIS.
+See the NomisController.kt for more information.

-information.
+##### DPS -> NOMIS
+When prisoner balance changes and the prison is owned by this service (enabled in prison DB table), an event will be raised for
+NOMIS to listen and consume.
+Event name: "prison-visit-allocation.adjustment.created".
+The event will contain a prisoner ID and
+adjustment ID which NOMIS can then use to call via the NomisController "getPrisonerAdjustment" endpoint to re-sync with DPS.